 If I’ve Already Had Covid-19 And Recovered, Do I Still Have To Get Vaccinated Using A Covid-19 Vaccine?

-Yes, you should be vaccinated despite if you had COVID-19.
+Yes.
+You should be vaccinated despite if you had the COVID-19 virus.
 That’s because researchers don’t yet know how long you’re protected from becoming sick again after recovering from COVID-19.
 Even if you’ve already recovered from COVID-19, it’s possible–though rare–which you might be infected with the virus that causes COVID-19 again.

 If you were treated for COVID-19 with convalescent plasma or monoclonal antibodies, you need to wait 90 days before obtaining a COVID-19 vaccine.
 Speak with your doctor if you’re uncertain what treatments you got or if you have more inquiries about obtaining a COVID-19 vaccine.